AssetAtlasTracker/AssetAtlas/docs/devSetup.md

 ## Best Practices

-- Commit ealy and often!
+- Commit early and often!
 - Run the linter and tests frequently
   - `npm run lint` and `npm run test` respectively
 - Run code coverage as needed